-In the properties panel, under Appearance, you can set a limit for the measure axis range.
+In the advanced edit mode properties panel, under Appearance, you can set a limit for the measure axis range.
 Without a limit, the range is automatically set to include the highest positive and lowest negative value, but if you set a limit you may have values that exceed that limit.
 A bar that exceeds the limit will be cut diagonally to show that it is out of range.
 For a line data point value that is out of range, an arrow indicates the direction of the value.

 Displaying large amounts of data in a combo chart

 If the chart uses a continuous scale, a maximum of 2000 data points are displayed.
 Above that number, data points are neither displayed, nor included in selections made in the chart.